Sign in

 4. Select What to Enter (WTE).

-5. Fill in the fields that the What to enter dialog contains.
+5. Fill in the fields in the What to enter dialog.

 The WhatToEnter macro that is going to be nested